Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 What should I bring with me to the first session?

-Other than the appropriate clothing mentioned above, it will depend upon which type of service you’ll be receiving.
+Other than the appropriate clothing mentioned above, it will depend upon what kind of questions you have.

-In either situation, I suggest writing down the questions you want to make sure are answered.
+Writing down the questions you want to make sure get answered is always helpful.
 And it can save some “brain power” to jot down the previous injuries and boo-boos you’ve had in the past because I’ll be asking about them!

 What time should I arrive?